alinkon0207/alinkon0207/README.md

 # 💫 About Me
-Senior Full-Stack with 5+ years of experience and Blockchain developer with 5 years of experience.<br>
+Senior Blockchain and Full-Stack developer with 5+ years of experience.<br>
-Experienced Full-Stack developer adapt in all stages of advanced development.
-Knowledgeable in user interface, testing and debugging processes.
-Equipped with a diverse and promising web development skill-set.<br>
 Highly skilled Blockchain engineer bringing enormous talents of development of DEX, DeFi, Stacking, Farming and NFT marketplace.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.<br>
 - Like to make a development document with developing content to use that in the future.
 - Delivering perfect results by deadline.
 - Keeping good communication and work on the client's timezone.
 - Ability for working with any team and prefer to share much knowledge with many developers.
 - Looking for an opportunity to build a long-term relationship with great clients all over the world.
+Experienced Full-Stack developer adapt in all stages of advanced development.
+Knowledgeable in user interface, testing and debugging processes.
+Equipped with a diverse and promising web development skill-set.<br>

 # 🚀 SKILLS
 ## FrontEnd